Strawberry cultivation in California: Diseases

 The use of soil fumigation was highly praised and widely recommended by the California Strawberry Advisory Board in 1967.
 Strawberry production here has been highly productive ever since but also highly dependent on fumigants.
-So vital was the most common fumigant methyl bromide that the ongoing phase out of the chemical has sent growers and researchers scrambling for alternatives.
+So vital was the most common fumigant methyl bromide that the ongoing phase out of the chemical sent growers and researchers scrambling for alternatives.
 One alternative specifically for nematodes is 1,3-Dichloropropene, however some of the finely textured soils in some of the state's soil regions reduce its efficacy, and as of 2010 there are restrictions in some townships on maximum rates.
 Soil solarization is another option.
 Stapleton et al., 2005 eliminate almost 100% of annual weeds in this crop with solarization alone.
 It completely fails against yellow nutsedge however.

 Various strains of Botrytis cinerea are the most common and most impactful disease of this crop.
 Botrytis leaf spot was first discovered here.
 Conventional strawberry requires many fungicide sprays per season.
 Losses can commonly be 3040% if fungicides are not competently employed, or not permitted as with organic.
 If lower temperatures and high rain persist unusually long, such a control failure will cost 5060% of the yield at this point the season is abandoned and 100% of revenue will be lost.

 Strawberry crown rot is a major disease here as it is in any productive growing region.
 Genetic markers for CR resistance would make a significant difference in yield.
 Shaw et al., 2008 is a starting point for such screening, using the markers they found.
-See Agriculture in California and Agriculture in California.

 Daugovish et al., 2012 finds the introduction of drip irrigation has reduced asymptomatic Colletotrichum acutatum presence in nurseries, and thus lower anthracnose in the resulting transplants.
-See Agriculture in California and for a treatment see Agriculture in California.

 The only effective treatment of Fusarium Wilt may be genetic resistance.
 Pincot et al., 2018 tested UCD varieties for resistance and located Fw1, a dominant gene explaining almost all FW resistance.
 Fw1 is very likely to be a toll/interleukin-1 receptor (TIR) nucleotide-binding leucine-rich repeat (NB-LRR) gene.
 They also identify seven accessions which are fw1 (recessive susceptible homozygous) yet nonetheless resistant, and thus predicted to carry yet-unidentified novel genetics.
-See Agriculture in California.

 No cultivar has full resistance to powdery mildew, and the partial resistance that is available varies widely.
 Palmer & Holmes 2021 finds increasing resistance/declining efficacy to most of the most commonly applied ingredients, in Oxnard.